About Le Hameau de Courances

-Indeed, following the exile to Switzerland of the owners of the time, the estate was totally abandoned between 1830 and 1872.
-This led to disastrous consequences to the buildings which were greatly damaged.
+Indeed, following the exile to Switzerland, of the owners of the time, the estate was totally abandoned between 1830 and 1872.
+This led to disastrous consequences to the buildings as they were greatly damaged.
 It necessitated an important campaign of refurbishing, planning and new constructions that was led by the Baron Samuel de Haber.
-He was later able create again an economic activity around his castle.
+He was then able to create an economic activity around his castle again.

 La Pompe (the pump), le Moulin (the mill) and the Atelier (the workshop) date from the end of 19th century.

 A Mill is mentioned in the Park of Courances as early as 1638 and its presence is confirmed on two plans, one dating from the end of the 19th century and the second in 1812.
 Although nothing confirms if the present wheel of the Moulin dates from 1638, the first known date, it is quite sure that it has always been in the same spot.
 In fact, the road that leads to the Moulin has gone under the name of Rue du Moulin (Mill Street) for several centuries.
 Contrary to many of the mills of the region, this one is not placed directly on the Ecole river.
 The wheel is positioned in this spot because a water source supplies it directly.
 It is not known precisely for what it was used for before the 19th century (wheat, hemp or wood mill?).

 The plans dating from the 18th and the start of 19th century confirm the presence of buildings adjacent to the wheel of the mill.
 However, comparing them to today’s plans, the buildings are no longer exactly in the same spot.
 It can be supposed that after the abandonment, during the period of 1830 and 1872, the buildings that existed fell into ruin and were unusable.
 In its big project of restoration, Baron Samuel de Haber built or had rebuilt practically the totality of the commons.